readmeio/rdme/documentation/migration-guide.md

 <!-- prettier-ignore-start -->
 > [!NOTE]
-> `rdme@10` has not been released yet.
+> `rdme@10` has not been released yet, so the following section is subject to change.
 If you're using ReadMe Refactored, stay tuned!
 <!-- prettier-ignore-end -->

 ### Overview